Allbirds Inc. (BIRD) Just Got Our Attention

 BIRD’s Market Performance

-BIRD stocks went down by 0.00% for the week, with a monthly jump of 1.37% and a quarterly performance of -28.11%.
-The volatility ratio for the week stands at 8.78% while the volatility levels for the past 30 days are set at 8.01% for Allbirds Inc. The simple moving average for the period of the last 20 days is -11.96% for BIRD stocks with a simple moving average of -57.67% for the last 200 days.
+BIRD stocks went down by -11.46% for the week, with a monthly drop of -12.03% and a quarterly performance of -30.85%.
+The volatility ratio for the week stands at 8.61% while the volatility levels for the past 30 days are set at 7.79% for Allbirds Inc. The simple moving average for the period of the last 20 days is -17.16% for BIRD stocks with a simple moving average of -59.90% for the last 200 days.

 Analysts’ Opinion of BIRD